sethcook1/creator-docs/Docs/docs/worlds/udon/networking/network-details.md

 ### Manual synchronization

-Manual synchronization is good for variables that are updated frequently, but quickly.
-It is intended for data that changes infrequently and where intermediary values matter; like the positions of pieces on a chess board.
+Manual synchronization is good for variables that are updated infrequently, or are too large for continuous synchronization.
+It is intended for data where intermediary values matter; like the positions of pieces on a chess board.

 Each manually-synced object is rate limited as a factor of the data size.
 The more it sends, the more its send rate is limited.
 Scripts can call RequestSerialization as often as they want, but Udon will wait until enough time has passed before calling OnPreSerialization, sending the data, and calling OnPostSerialization with the result.